aantoeknee/Tan_CodingChallenge/README.md

 In saving the Date and Time, my original plan was to use the UserDefaults object but I observered that the data saved inside the UserDefault are still persisted even if the app is uninstalled.
 So I used RealmSwift instead.

-# Programming Paradigm

-The OOP or Object-Oriented Programming is the programming paradigm that was used.
-I used because it is commonly used in modern programming.
-Looking at the software designs like an object that you could modify, create functions to, reuse and etc. I also selected this because it fits the MVVM architecture which separates the object from the others